OP78142/proj-1-g4/README.md

 2. What areas have the greatest equality?
 3. Do education levels differ between University adjacent and non-adjacent areas?

+Hypothesis

+We hypothesize that the areas adjacent to universities will have higher levels of income disparity than those that are non-adjacent.

 Datasets to be Used